Julian Walker

 See link below to StuffLikeThat books

 Julian Walker trained at the City of London Polytechnic (formerly ‘The Cass’), where he was awarded the Owen Rowley Memorial Prize, and Central St Martins College of Art, and was selected for the New Contemporaries at the Liverpool Biennial in 1999.
 He was the first artist in residence at The Natural History Museum, in 1996, and was commissioned to make work for Wellcome Collection and the Embroiderers’ Guild in 2003, Norwich Castle in 2005, the EV&A Biennial Limerick in 2006, and the Millennium Square Greenwich in 2008.
 Since then he has exhibited with Brighton Museum and Art Gallery, the Contemporary Applied Art Gallery, and the National Trust.
 His work is in public collections including Wolverhampton Art Gallery, Norwich Castle Museum and the National Library of Catalonia.He works with print, stitch, sculpture, collage, and performance.
 Recently his work has featured in exhibitions in Russia, Ukraine, Catalonia, Mexico, Amsterdam, Kolkata, Norwich, Argentina, Berlin, Albania, with awards in Argentina and Catalonia; and in his solo show ‘Dark Harbour, The Valley’, Bloqs, London.
-In 2023 his work was shown in Memories Gone Wild at ISELP, Brussels, with the international group Fictive Archive Investigations.He runs the imprint StuffLikeThat books (see link above).For earlier work, see https://walkerjulian.tripod.com/id28.htmlCurrent and forthcoming shows include:
+In 2023 his work was shown in Memories Gone Wild at ISELP, Brussels, with the international group Fictive Archive Investigations.He runs the imprint StuffLikeThat books (see link above).For earlier work, see https://walkerjulian.tripod.com/id28.htmlRecent shows include:

 Aperiodic, Kit Form, Jamaica Street Studios, Bristol